fulll/hiring/Mobile/react-native-intermediate-senior.md

 ### Guidelines

-- Use official React Native CLI to generate a new project (can use TypeScript template if you want)
+- Use official React Native CLI to generate a new project
 - Push your code to a Github repository
 - Document what you've done